Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 6. **Assign to Role:** Select the role(s) to assign to the users.
 Depending on your organization's policy, you can assign multiple roles to each user.
 The ability to assign multiple roles is determined by the privileges granted to the sponsoring operator.
 For example:
    1. If you want to onboard the user with the role of User, select only the User role.
    2. If you want to onboard a user with dual permissions of a sponsor and user, select both the roles - User and Sponsor.
-7. **Mobile Number:** Select the Country code and enter the Subscriber Number.
+7. **Mobile Number** Select the Country code and enter the Subscriber Number.
 8. Slide the **Allow Self-Service** button to the right.
 Enabling this option grants the user access to the platform.

 This completes the sponsoring of a user.
 You are directed to proceed with the enrollment of the user.
 Continue by selecting **Yes**.